johndehavilland/cosmosdblab/intro-to-cosmos-db/README.md

 5. To stop the application, press CTRL+C in the terminal window and then click **Y** to terminate the batch job.

-## Step 7: Add Intelligence to App
+## Step 7: Add Artificial Intelligence to the Application

 Let's add some intelligence to the app to allow you to upload photos of handwritten tasks.
 To do this we will use the Azure Cognitive Service for handwriting recognition.